Pack training: the what and the how

 Having said that I’m a big guy with an approximate body weight of 100 kg and I don’t like my pack when fully loaded with 8-9 days of food to weigh any more that 18.5 kg.
 I find this maximum weight is comfortable for me.
 You may have your own level of comfort and pack training will help you work out what it is.

 Food and water are probably the biggest variable for many hikers and if you are carrying 7-10 days of food at a time, then this total weight is what you need to train for.

 Things to do when pack training

-The advantage with using water is that if you are going up hill then you can pour the water out for walking down to save your knees
+- The advantage with using water is that if you are going up hill then you can pour the water out for walking downhill to save your knees

 My final weighted pack training session is with my full hiking gear, including food just to ensure that everything checks out (Shakedown hike).